RichCini/VMTD_Multitasking_VXD/README.md

 I downloaded this code many years ago based on an article in one of my usual computer programming magazines.
-Unfortunately, I can neither locate the original article copy nor remember which magzaine it was in...my guess is either Dr. Dobbs or PC/Magazine.
+Unfortunately, I can neither locate the original article copy nor remember which magzaine it was in...my guess is either Dr. Dobbs, PC World, or PC/Magazine.
 Something this unsanctioned wouldn't be allowed in the Microsoft Systems Journal!